parso1305/webpage-project/README.md

 # webpage-project
-the webpage with just HTML and CSS and not use of javascript
+the webpage with just HTML and CSS to test the website Design part and artistic part of mine 😉